Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 #### Building Visual C++ and JavaScript UWP apps
-For Visual C++ and JavaScript UWP, you may get "**Error	Failed** to add reference to 'Microsoft.Azure.Amqp.Uwp' error while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]
+For Visual C++ and JavaScript UWP, you may get "Error	Failed to add reference to 'Microsoft.Azure.Amqp.Uwp' **error** while installing [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

 Use the below [workaround](#workaround_uwp) for this error.
 Since the assemblies fail to install, you will have to **manually** copy them for Visual C++ and JavaScript UWP application.